Coronavirus (COVID-19): Shopping

 The safest and easiest way to access money, pay bills and manage transactions during this time is through online banking or a mobile banking app.

-The majority of high street banks have closed branches or are operating on reduced hours due to the COVID-19 pandemic.
-Customers are advised not to visit in person unless essential.
 If you do need to go to a bank then please follow social distancing guidelines.

 For those not online, most high street banks also offer telephone banking.